suren-m/cw/labs/02_kubernetes/07_volumes_configmaps_and_secrets.md

         name: my-volume
 ```

 4. Create the Pod with `kubectl apply -f volume-pod.yaml`

+  > It may take a minute for the container to be running as kubernetes needs to attach our persistent volume.

 5. `Exec` into the container and create a file inside the mounted storage.